ActionPL/duckstation_openbios_savestates/SLPS-03357/README.md

 **Description:**

-Starts on the 2P VS Screen.
-All characters, stages, and minigames are unlocked.
+Starts on the "2P VS Screen".
+All characters, stages and minigames are unlocked.